The Work Room

 Ruth Franklin's criticism appears regularly in The New Yorker, Harper's, and other publications.
 Her books include Shirley Jackson: A Rather Haunted Life (winner of the National Book Critics Circle Award) and The Many Lives of Anne Frank.
 She teaches nonfiction writing (criticism, biography, and memoir) in the MFA program at Columbia University.

 How can thinking and writing critically about art and culture deepen our practice as creative writers?
-Join Ruth Franklin, a longtime book critic and teacher of nonfiction, to consider how works or art to which we are drawn—paintings, books, film, photographs—can give us new ideas for or perspectives on our own work.
+Join Ruth Franklin, a longtime book critic and teacher of nonfiction, to consider how works of art to which we are drawn—paintings, books, film, photographs—can give us new ideas for or perspectives on our own work.

 In this single-session class, we'll do a close read of a short lyric essay that blends criticism and memoir.
 We'll then practice some techniques to accomplish similar effects and discuss strategies for responding to the art we consume on a daily basis, from books and museum exhibitions to podcasts, television, and more.